 Some of you may know that Jonathan and I are huge fans of huge dogs: Newfoundland Dogs to be precise.
-We grew up with these gentle giants and have come to love them with all our heart.
+We grew up with these gentle giants and have come to love them with all our hearts.
 They helped us make new friends (dogs and people), they join us for our beloved outdoor activities.
 With our current Newfoundland Dog – a black-and-white called (Friendly) Fellow, we even joined a rescue dog squat and are now working as rescue dog handlers in our spare time.

 But apart from everything else, these super friendly furry beasts can teach us a lot about marketing.
 Some of the behavior that comes naturally to our dogs can easily be seen as a role model for marketing communication and interaction – especially in online marketing.